stuij/rath/README.md

 path.
 Also make sure the $(DEVKITARM) env variable is set to your devkitARM folder.

 Run `make` in the root of the repo.
-This creates a binary called `rath.gba`.

-To make a demo binary, run `build.sh`, which will create a `rath-demo.gba` file.
+This creates two binaries called `rath.gba`, and `covid-adventures.gba`.
+The former is the Forth base system, which you can interact with through a serial cable.
+The latter is the demo game.

-For interactive development, flash the binary on a cart, put the cart in a Game Boy Advance, and start it. `rath.gba` will put you in repl mode. `rath-demo.gba` will start a game loop with a little sprite you can control with the direction pad.
+For interactive development, flash the binary on a cart, put the cart in a Game Boy Advance, and start it. `rath.gba` will put you in repl mode. `covid-adventures.gba` should start a game loop with a little sprite you can control with the direction pad.
 To jump out of the game loop and into the repl, press select.
+Currently, I temporarily broke the interactivity in `covid-adventures.gba` as I ran up against a deadline of a game jam.
+I hope to reinstate it soon.

 To connect to said binary with a UART cable:
 `<this-repo-root>/shell/shell.py --gbaser /dev/ttyUSB0`